 WARNING!
-To help prevent serious personal injury or damage to equipment, put both wheels in the WHEEL DRIVE position.
-Never have wheels in FREEWHEEL position when the engine is running.
+To help prevent serious personal injury or damage to the equipment, put both wheels in the WHEEL DRIVE position.
+Never have the wheels in FREEWHEEL position when the engine is running.
 When the wheels are in FREEWHEEL, they do not hold back the tiller and the tines could propel the tiller rapidly forward or backward.
-Put the Forward Clutch Bail in neutral (disengaged) positions by releasing levers.
+Put the Forward Clutch Bail in neutral (disengaged) positions by releasing the lever.

 WARNING!
-Never run the engine indoors or in enclosed, poorly ventilated areas.
+Never run the engine indoors or in an enclosed, poorly ventilated area.
 Engine exhaust contains carbon monoxide, an odorless and deadly gas.
 Avoid the engine muffler and nearby areas.
 Temperatures in these areas may exceed 150° F.

 - 1. Complete the Pre-Start Checklist on this page. - 2.
 Put the wheels in the WHEEL DRIVE position. - 3.
 Move the Depth Regulator Lever all the way down to the "travel" position, so that the tines clear the ground. - 4.
-Release all the controls on the tiller. - 5.
-On engine's with a fuel shut-off valve, turn the valve to the open position, as instructed in the separate Engine Operator's Manual.

-- Put the ignition switch and/or throttle the control lever located on the engine in the "ON", "RUN", "FAST" or "START" position, as instructed in the Engine Operator's Manual. - Choke or prime engine, as instructed in Engine Operator's Manual. - Put one hand on the fuel tank to stabilize the tiller when pulling the starter rope handle.
-Then use recoil starter to start the engine, as instructed in the Engine Operator's Manual.
-When the engine starts, gradually move choke lever (if so equipped) to "NO CHOKE", "CHOKE OFF" or "RUN" position. - 9.
+Release all the controls on the tiller. - Put the throttle control lever located on the engine in the "ON", "RUN", "FAST" or "START" position, as instructed in the Engine Operator's Manual. - Choke or prime the engine, as instructed in the Engine Operator's Manual. - Put one hand on the fuel tank to stabilize the tiller when pulling the starter rope handle.
+Then use the recoil starter to start the engine as instructed in the Engine Operator's Manual.
+When the engine starts, gradually move the choke lever (if so equipped) to "NO CHOKE", "CHOKE OFF" or "RUN" position. - 8.
 Use the "FAST" throttle speed setting when tilling.